shyamsundar1682/M1_Projectgoal_UTI/1_requirements/README.md

 # HIGH LEVEL REQUIREMENTS:-

-1.HLR01	  User should able to viewe operation list     	      technical.
+1  User should able to view operation list.

-2.HLR02  	User should able to select the operation           	technical.
+2  User should able to select the operation.

-3.HLR03	  The system sould able perform the given operation	  technical.
+3  The system sould able perform the given operation.

-4.HLR04	  The system should provide correct result           	technical.
+4. The system should provide correct result.

 # LOW LEVEL REQUIREMENTS:-

-  ID	Description	Category
+  User should identify correctly.